-The Church of England is running a programme to evangelise and convert non-religious children into Christians.
-The Church’s Annual Report revealed a plan to pump £7 million into pushing their religion on children in state schools, in order to ‘double the number’ of young disciples by 2030.
-The strategy is already taking effect, with recent evidence emerging of children being taken to ‘prayer parties’, with bus-loads of children driven to happy-clappy US-style parties to sing that ‘Jesus died for me’.
+The Church of England is running a programme to evangelise and convert non-religious children into Christians – through its state schools.
+The Church’s Annual Report revealed a plan to pump £7 million into pushing their religion on children in these schools, in order to ‘double the number’ of young disciples by 2030.
+The strategy is already taking effect, with recent evidence emerging of children being taken to ‘prayer parties’, with busloads of children driven to happy-clappy US-style parties to sing ‘Jesus died for me’.

 Notes